 The 1990 Neo Geo game The Super Spy ends with a warning on the increase in power of terrorism, complete with an image of the Twin Towers in the background.
 Then come 9/11...

-The Neo Geo arcade game Sonic Wings 2 (aka Aero Fighters 2) features New York as the backdrop for level 2.
-While the Statues of Liberty can be shot for a powerup, there is no physical damage, though this is not the case with BOTH twin towers.
+Aero Fighters 2 features New York as the backdrop for level 2.
+While the Statue of Liberty can be shot for a powerup, there is no physical damage, though this is not the case with both of the World Trade Center's towers.
 Not only that, but there's money inside each!
 Paid to destroy the Twin Towers.
 Golly.